 At any one time, 30 percent of American adults are affected by joint pain, swelling or limitation of movement.
 Musculoskeletal conditions like these are the most common cause of severe long-term pain and physical disability.1

 Oftentimes the recovery process for these types of injuries can be expedited when treatment is started early.
 The challenge, however, is that many people “tough it out” for a while before seeking treatment, with the expectation that time will heal the pain eventually.
-Instead of waiting it out, you can take control of your health by scheduling an appointment for a complimentary injury screen at their nearest Athletico Physical Therapy location.
+Instead of waiting it out, you can take control of your health by scheduling an appointment for a free assessment at the nearest Athletico Physical Therapy location.

-A complimentary injury screen is an assessment that is performed by a licensed physical therapist, occupational therapist or athletic trainer.
+A free assessment is performed by a licensed physical therapist, occupational therapist or athletic trainer.

 The assessment typically lasts 30 minutes, with the healthcare professional taking a subjective report of your musculoskeletal complaints, as well as assessing your movement and strength impairments.
 You will then receive a plan that provides information about the injury/condition and next steps for the recovery process.

-The goal of complimentary injury screens is to provide patients with peace of mind and get the recovery process started before the injury/condition becomes worse.
-An injury screen should be scheduled when unusual pain or discomfort is noticed, including the three common circumstances outlined below:
+The goal of a free assessment is to provide patients with peace of mind and get the recovery process started before the injury/condition becomes worse.
+An assessment should be scheduled when unusual pain or discomfort is noticed, including the three common circumstances outlined below:

-By scheduling a complimentary injury screen, you can take the first step in making sure your injury heals properly.
+By scheduling a free assessment, you can take the first step in making sure your injury heals properly.
 Appointments at Athletico are setup within 24-48 hours of the initial request.
 Click the button below to schedule your appointment today!

 The Athletico blog is an educational resource written by Athletico employees.
 Athletico bloggers are licensed professionals who abide by the code of ethics outlined by their respective professional associations.
 The content published in blog posts represents the opinion of the individual author based on their expertise and experience.
 The content provided in this blog is for informational purposes only, does not constitute medical advice and should not be relied on for making personal health decisions.